samshlau/Xperience/README.md

 SWITCHED TRACK TO COMPLETING BUSINESS PLAN.
 (9/29) Currently working on Business plan.
 (10/11 UPDATE: I need action from Kartik/Aaryan/Mr.Lueken on business plan.)
+UPDATE 11/15/23 - LinkedIn created, Aaryan, Sam, Kartik, Lueken are Super Admins.
+Still waiting on Kartik's website and any updates with Registered Agents

 File IRS Form 1023-EZ (VERY LONG) (https://www.irs.gov/forms-pubs/about-form-1023) Once again, we come to the same issue.
 In order to file aricles of organization, we need LLC in our name.
 I can't find a workaround to this.